Business Playbook

 CategoryWhat to includePlanning note

-MachineMachine price, add-ons, wrap choices, payment hardware if applicableQuote-led so final configuration is confirmed before invoicing
+MachineMachine price, configuration, add-ons, wrap choicesQuote-led so final configuration is confirmed before invoicing

-Freight and setupShipping, delivery access, liftgate or install assumptionsAsk early if the venue has access constraints
+Delivery and setupLocal delivery access, liftgate, transport, install assumptions, site prepAsk early if the venue has access or power constraints

-Opening suppliesSugar, paper sticks, cleaning basics, backup consumablesOrder enough for launch plus buffer
+Opening suppliesSugar, paper sticks, bags or cones if used, cleaning basics, backup consumablesOrder enough for launch plus buffer

 Business setupRegistration, bank account, insurance, permits, tax supportVaries by state and local rules